 Add Scotts Miracle-Gro to My Watchlist.

-At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
+Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of Scotts Miracle-Gro.
+The Motley Fool recommends Scotts Miracle-Gro.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.